UPDATED : Sept 2020, original post from 2018

 Southern California Farm Stays:

 - Oak Hollow Farm, Oak Glen: We tent camped here Spring 2018, and fell in love with this place.
 It’s all sorts of magic.
 Brenda has created a sanctuary for animals here – she has rescued and created the most idyllic environment for goats, sheep, llamas, alpacas, horses, chickens, geese, cats, and dogs.
-The tent camping is temporarily closed, but she offers other alternatives on Hipcamp and AirBnB.
-These options are more geared towards two people/ adults.
-There is a listing for a gypsy wagon, and another for a private guest room.
-We’re hoping the campsite will open up again soon, because our kids absolutely love staying at this farm.
-Until then, you can also book family friendly llama hikes through Airbnb experience here.
+The tent camping is temporarily closed, but you can stay in the gypsy wagon .
+The space is so cute and fits two adults, or a family with small kids (they can sleep in the nook under the bed).
+2020 update: There is currently a large fire occuring in this area (Oak Glen/ Yucaipa -Sept) so please keep this farm and community in your thoughts.

-- EZE farm, Fillmore: We stayed here with another family in the treehouse and cabin on an orange and avocado orchard, with free roaming chickens running amongst our boys.
+- EZE farm, Fillmore: We stayed in the treehouse on an orange and avocado orchard, with free roaming chickens running amongst our boys.
 We went in May and were able to enjoy freshly squeezed orange juice, and fresh avocado toast.
 This lovely farm was developed by Steve and Dina, who are the most wonderful hosts.
+The treehouse is best for 4 adults, but they allowed our famlies to stay with our kids on a small toddler mattress next to the bed.
 For updates on their events, click here.

 - Oats and Ivy farm, Somis: This was our most recent farm stay.
 We stayed in the guest wing (can sleep up to 8) after spending the day visiting various farms for Ventura County Farm Day.
 This is a working farm, home to 70-something animals including Nigerian Dwarf dairy goats, chickens, ducks, turkeys, dogs, and cats.
 Amanda and Scott are great hosts, and took time to show us their farm, and to meet the goats.
 Scott showed us how to milk the goats and told us about their soap making process.
 Their goat milk soaps are so lovely, we bought a bunch for gifts.
 Even if you can’t make it to their farm, you can find their soaps here.